colton-lapp/Fed_IT_Employment/README.md

 4. Rename each file following the format: **FedScope_{Month}Year** (e.g., **FedScope_Dec2023**).

 This repository provides scripts and tools to process this data and generate meaningful visualizations and analysis.

----

-This README should give users a quick understanding of the project’s purpose, data handling, and steps to prepare the data for analysis.